Decoupling or Recoupling US-China Relations

 Vice President for Studies, Carnegie Endowment for International Peace

-Evan A. Feigenbaum is vice president for studies at the Carnegie Endowment for International Peace, where he oversees research in Washington, Beijing, and New Delhi on a region encompassing both East and South Asia.
-He has served at the US State Department as deputy assistant secretary of state for South Asia, deputy assistant secretary of state for Central Asia, member of the policy planning staff with principal responsibility for East Asia and the Pacific, and an adviser on China to Deputy Secretary of State Robert B. Zoellick.
+At the Carnegie Endowment for International Peace, Evan A. Feigenbaum oversees research in Washington, Beijing, and New Delhi on a region encompassing both East and South Asia.
+He has served at the US State Department as deputy assistant secretary of state for South Asia and deputy assistant secretary of state for Central Asia.